roboflow/deploy-models-with-grpc-pytorch-asyncio/README.md

 # Deploying Machine Learning Models with PyTorch, gRPC and asyncio

-Today we're going to see how to deploy a machine learning model behind gRPC service runnning via asyncio. gRPC promises to be faster, more scalable and more optimized than HTTP.
-We will use PyTorch to create an image classifier and performing inference using gRPC calls.
+Today we're going to see how to deploy a machine-learning model behind gRPC service running via asyncio. gRPC promises to be faster, more scalable and more optimized than HTTP.
+We will use PyTorch to create an image classifier and perform inference using gRPC calls.

 ## What's gRPC

 What's [gRPC](https://grpc.io/)?
-GRPC is a Remote Produre Call (RPC) framework that runs on any device.
-It's develop and mainted mainly by Google and it's widely used in the industry.
-It allows two machine to communicate, similar to HTTP but with better syntax and performance.
+GRPC is a Remote Procedure Call (RPC) framework that runs on any device.
+It's developed and maintained mainly by Google and it's widely used in the industry.
+It allows two machines to communicate, similar to HTTP but with better syntax and performance.
 It's used to define microservices that may use different programming languages.

-It works by defining the fields of the messages client and server will exchange and the signature of the function we will expose, with a special syntax in a `.proto` file, then gRPC generates both client and server code and you can call the function directly from the client.
+It works by defining the fields of the messages the client and server will exchange and the signature of the function we will expose, with a special syntax in a `.proto` file, then gRPC generates both client and server code and you can call the function directly from the client.

-gRPC services send and receive data as Protocol Buffer (Protobuf) messages, they can be better compress than human readable format (like JSON or XML), thus the better performance.
+gRPC services send and receive data as Protocol Buffer (Protobuf) messages, they can be better compressed than human-readable format (like JSON or XML), thus the better performance.

 ## Getting Started

-Let's start by setup our enviroment by creating a virtual env
+Let's start by setup our environment using virtual env

 **Tested with python 3.9**